South Australian House of Assembly: Overview

 Another distinctive aspect of the history of the South Australian Parliament was the "Playmander", a gerrymandering system that instituted a pro-rural electoral malapportionment introduced by the incumbent Liberal and Country League (LCL) government, and in place for 32 years from 1936 to 1968.
 The already entrenched rural overweighting was increased to a 2:1 ratio, the number of MPs was reduced to 39 and the multi-member seats were abandoned for single-member seats.
 The House of Assembly now consisted of 26 low-population rural seats, which due to population shifts, were holding up to a 10-to-1 advantage over the 13 high-population metropolitan seats, even though rural seats contained only a third of South Australia's population.
 At the peak of the malapportionment in 1968, the rural seat of Frome had 4,500 formal votes, while the metropolitan seat of Enfield had 42,000 formal votes.

 Labor won enough parliamentary seats to form government just once during the Playmander against the odds − in 1965.
-Labor won comprehensive majorities of the statewide two-party vote whilst failing to form government in 1944, 1953, 1962 and 1968.
+Labor won comprehensive majorities of the statewide two-party-preferred (2PP) vote while failing to form government in 1944, 1953, 1962 and 1968.

 More equitable boundaries were subsequently put in place following the 1968, 1975, and 1989 elections.

 Most legislation is initiated in the House of Assembly.
 The party or coalition with a majority of seats in the lower house is invited by the Governor to form government.
 The leader of that party becomes Premier of South Australia, and their senior colleagues become ministers responsible for various portfolios.
 As Australian MPs almost always vote along party lines, almost all legislation introduced by the governing party will pass through the House of Assembly.